 Deferred Revenue

-This deferred revenue is then systematically acknowledged over the subscription period, offering a gradual depiction of the company’s financial well-being.
+When customers prepay for subscriptions, SaaS companies log the payment as deferred revenue.
+This deferred revenue is then systematically acknowledged over the subscription period, offering a gradual image of the company’s financial well-being.

 Compliance with UK Accounting Standards